Corey Lewis (racing driver): Sports car racing

-For 2018, alongside a return to the Lamborghini Super Trofeo North America, Lewis signed with P1 Motorsports to compete in the IMSA Prototype Challenge, sharing the #17 entry with Matt Dicken.
+For 2018, alongside a return to the Lamborghini Super Trofeo North America, Lewis signed with P1 Motorsports to compete in the IMSA Prototype Challenge, sharing the No. 17 entry with Matt Dicken.
 Supplementing Lewis' 2018 schedule was a pair of endurance races with Paul Miller Racing, as he competed with the team at the Sebring and Petit Le Mans.
 In his opening race with the team, Paul Miller Racing claimed class honors, marking Lewis' first class victory at the 12 Hours of Sebring.
 Lewis' final triumph of 2018 came in November, where he and co-driver Madison Snow were crowned Pro-class champions of the Lamborghini Super Trofeo North America.
 He would defend his title the following season, before taking the Pro-Am class title in 2020.

 In 2020, Lewis took his first class victory at the 24 Hours of Daytona, competing once again with Paul Miller Racing.
-Later that season, he made his return to the Michelin Pilot Challenge, the same series in which he'd begun his sports car racing career seven years prior, signing with Canadian team Motorsport in Action.
-The team would score one victory that season, finishing 9th in points.
+Later that season, he made his return to the Michelin Pilot Challenge, the same series in which he began his sports car racing career seven years prior, signing with Canadian team Motorsport in Action.
+The team would score one victory that season, finishing ninth in points.
 His additional Lamborghini Super Trofeo commitments meant that he'd occasionally drive for three different teams, in three different cars and series in one race weekend.

 In 2021, Lewis joined K-Pax Racing's two-car effort in the returning Pro class of the GT World Challenge America, partnering with Lamborghini factory driver Giovanni Venturini.
 Lewis and Venturini would score their first win for the team in May at Circuit of the Americas.
 After continuing to compete predominantly in Lamborghini machinery during 2021 and 2022, Lewis returned to Paul Miller Racing ahead of the 2023 IMSA SportsCar Championship season.